changh95/Academic-Page/_pages/about.md

 A Proud Follower of Proactive Serendipity,

-A Member of a Happy Family and a Healthy Community.
+A Member of a Happy Family.

 -------------------------------------------------